neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

    if ($foo !== $bar))        // GOOD

   .. figure:: Images/TheDefinitiveGuide/PartV/PHP_TrueFalse.jpg
 	:alt: Truthy and falsy are fuzzy...

+	Truthy and falsy are fuzzy...

 * Order of methods in classes.
 To gain a better overview, it helps if methods in classes are always ordered in a certain way.
 We prefer the following: